 There are many ways to check your Ethereum Mainnet Ocean Token balance.
 Starting with the easiest, here are some ways:

-Enter your account address into the form in the Ocean Token Tool.
+Enter your account address into the form on the Ocean Token page on our website.

 Download and use Blowfish, a desktop app that tells you your Ocean Token balance (and other things).

 Use MetaMask or other ERC-20-compatible wallet software.
 See the page about using wallet software to manage Ocean Tokens.
 You can also use wallet software to send Ocean Tokens to some other account.